Games-imp/watermark/README.md

 # watermark
-Different ways to implement on web
+Different ways to implement watermark on web